-Under the HanAll Agreement, the parties will collaborate on a research program directed to the research and development of next generation FcRn inhibitors in accordance with an agreed plan and budget.
+Under the HanAll Agreement, the parties may choose to collaborate on a research program directed to the research and development of next generation FcRn inhibitors in accordance with an agreed plan and budget.
 We are obligated to reimburse HanAll for half of such research and development expenses incurred by HanAll, up to an aggregate reimbursement amount of \$20.0 million.
-Intellectual property created by HanAll pursuant to this research program will be included in our license and intellectual property created by it pursuant to this research program will be included in HanAll's license.
-In May 2019, we achieved its first development and regulatory milestone, which resulted in the payment of a \$10.0 million milestone payment in August 2019.
+Intellectual property created by HanAll pursuant to this research program will be included in our license; intellectual property created by us pursuant to this research program will be included in HanAll's license.

 Pursuant to the HanAll Agreement, RSG made an upfront payment of \$30.0 million to HanAll.
-We will be responsible for future contingent payments and royalties, including up to an aggregate of \$452.5 million upon the achievement of certain development, regulatory and sales milestone events.
+In May 2019, we achieved our first development and regulatory milestone, which resulted in a \$10.0 million milestone payment that we subsequently paid in August 2019.
+We will be responsible for future contingent payments and royalties, including up to an aggregate of \$442.5 million upon the achievement of certain development, regulatory and sales milestone events.
 We are also obligated to pay HanAll tiered royalties ranging from the mid-single digits to mid-teens on net sales of licensed products, subject to standard offsets and reductions as set forth in the HanAll Agreement.
-These royalty obligations apply on a product-by-product and country-by-country basis and end upon the latest of: (A) the date on which the last valid claim of the licensed patents expire, (B) the date on which the data or market exclusivity expires and (C) 11 years after the first commercial sale of the licensed product, in each case, with respect to a given product in a given country.
+These royalty obligations apply on a product-by-product and country-by-country basis and end upon the latest of: (A) the date on which the last valid claim of the licensed patents expire, (B) the date on which the data or market exclusivity expires or (C) 11 years after the first commercial sale of the licensed product, in each case, with respect to a given product in a given country.